gtm-templates-knowit-experience/gtm-ga4-ecom-item-list-promo-attribution/README.md

 This solution can do either **Last Click** or **First Click Attribution**.

-Attribution happens on 2 levels: Promotion without Items (Event-level), and the Item-level.
-In addition, Item-level trumps the Event-level.
+Attribution happens on 2 levels:
+1. Event-level
+    - Promotion without Items
+    - Search Term
+2. Item-level
+    - Implemented Items data (ex.
+Item List name) trumps attributed Items data.
+Ex. if you are adding a Item to cart directly from a Item List, the implemented Item List Name will be used.
+If you are adding the Item to cart from a product page (where you shouldn't have a Item List implemented), the attributed Item List Name will be used.

+* Item-level trumps the Event-level.
+  * Promotion without Items will not be attributed to a Item when Promotion with Items are attributed

 To get a better understanding of the attribution, it's recommended to run some test scenarios where you inspect your own data:
 * Run **GTM (Web)** in **Preview Mode**